 Although the aforementioned 1884 article indicates that the furnace was built in 1855, other sources indicate that it was built in 1856, including this 1864 book and this 1876 book.
 In any case, the furnace was apparently operating during the U.S. Civil War, when iron demand would have presumably been high.
 It isn't too big of a stretch to imagine that the large influx of furnace-related laborers would have represented a good market for the various farm products that were produced by local farmers.
-The increased demand for food that would have been created by the Wellersburg population increase would have very likely benefited my own local ancestors, such as Daniel Korns, Jr..
-Local individuals probably also provided some of the labor that was required to build and operate the furnace complex.
+The increased demand for food that would have been created by the Wellersburg population increase would have very likely benefited my own local ancestors, such as Daniel Korns, Jr. Local individuals probably also provided some of the labor that was required to build and operate the furnace complex.

 Page 591 of the 1854 "American Railroad Journal" includes an article titled "Coal Railroad to Somerset County Pa." which states "The Wellersburg Railroad, extending from Barrellville to Wellersburg, an intended to connect the mines of the Union Company with the Mt.
 Savage Railroad, has been put under contract and the work is being pushed forward with a degree of energy that will ensure its early completion.
 Messrs.
 Walker, Abernethy, Dudley & Co., the contractors, have at this time 200 hands at work."

 Click here for fluff piece-type 1856 articles on the Union Coal and Iron Company and the nearby Wellersburg Coal Company.
 The articles are in a section of the magazine related to coal.
 The article on the Union Coal and Iron Company states "This company, also located in Somerset County, Pa., is doing a thriving business.
 The business on the railroad of this company will be much increased by the connection of the tram road of the Wellersburg Coal Company with it.
 Several members of the Company are prominent merchants of Baltimore, who, with the energy and sufficient capital they posses, can rank their mines among the most important in the coal region."
-For a web page on that railway, click here.
+For a korns.org web page about that railway, click here.
 To see the Wellersburg portion of the 1860 Walker map, which shows a tram line between the "Shaffer Vein" and the iron furnace, and also shows the railroad line, click here.
 The Southampton Township portion of the 1860 Walker map shows the spool road that ran north of the furnace, to where the ore was mined.

 The aforementioned article on the Wellersburg coal Company states "The lands of this company, not many months organized, comprise some 1,200 acres of land in the immediate nieghborhood [sic] of Wellersburg, Somerset County, Pa., adjoining the Union Coal and Iron Company's property.
 Very rich deposits of coal of the best quality, have been found in their possessions, together with iron ore of various qualities.
 They are about constructing a tram road, one mile in length, to connect with the Union Coal and Iron Company's Railroad, at or near the above place.
 The company also intend erecting an iron furnace during the coming year, if they realize the success which their prospects now hold out to them.
 The president, Jos.
 Souders, Esq., of Philadelphia, is highly qualified for his position, and under his direction, the welfare of the company is secure, and their business must thrive."
 According to a lawsuit by Wellersburg resident John R. Brinham et al., the Wellersburg Coal Company was organized in 1855, and was already having trouble paying its bills by 1859.
 Click here to see an 1855 stock certificate from the Wellersburg Coal Company.
 Click here to read an 1857 article from volume 8 of the aforementioned "Mining Magazine", which states "The Union Coal and Iron Company's Works...manufactures pig iron only, producing from 70 to 100 tons per week, at a cost not exceeding $15 per ton.
 They informed me that they had, under contract, disposed of all the iron they had manufactured this season at $25 per ton."